New York fashion shows carry on, unruffled by deep snow

 Herve Leger by Max Azria showed the line's trademark bandage dresses, refreshed with intricate beading and flared hems and paired with leather leggings.

-The colours were predominantly black and shades of white and cream, mixed in with Bordeaux and a deep malachite.
+The colors were predominantly black and shades of white and cream, mixed in with Bordeaux and a deep malachite.

 Herve Leger brought out fur - a cropped jacket long in the back, and black fur sweatshirts.
 Models donned black wool baseball hats with leather detailing.